-Partner Hospital: Other hospitals in your LHIN (potentially your hospital)
+Partner Hospital: Other hospitals in/outside your region (potentially your hospital)

-Minor Surge: Critical care demand >100% and <115% of capacity
+Minor Surge: Critical care demand >100% and <115% of capacity compromised

-Moderate Surge: Critical care demand ≥ 115% of capacity Major Surge: Critical care demand overwhelms LHIN
+Moderate Surge: Critical care demand ≥ 115% of capacity and/or when patient safety is

+Major Surge: Critical care demand overwhelms the region

-- 1. If a Moderate Surge is declared, CritiCall will contact the appropriate/identified partner hospital(s) potentially including your hospital for a teleconference to review possible solutions for the Index Hospital. - 2.
-Partner hospitals must ensure their CCIS and PHRS bed availability is updated and reflects current capacity all hospitals in the LHIN are required to do this. - 3.
-Partner hospitals must also complete the 'Partner Hospital Reporting Template' prior to joining the moderate surge LHIN teleconference. - 4.
-After the call, ensure your medical team is aware of solutions and to prepare them for calls from CritiCall. - As determined by the CC LHIN Leader, follow-up phone calls will continue until the surge event has been properly addressed and the Moderate Surge has been concluded by the CC LHIN Leader.
+- 1. If a Moderate Surge is declared, CritiCall will contact the appropriate/identified partner hospital(s) for a teleconference to review possible solutions for the Index Hospital. - 2.
+Ensure that switchboard operators are aware of who to notify internally when a Moderate Surge call comes in from CritiCall - 3.
+Partner hospitals must ensure their CCIS and PHRS bed availability is updated and reflects current capacity all hospitals in the region are required to do this. - 4.
+Partner hospitals must also complete the 'Moderate Surge Partner Hospital Form prior to joining the moderate surge teleconference. - 5.
+After the call, ensure your medical team is aware of solutions and to prepare them for calls from CritiCall. - 6.
+As determined by the CC Clinical Lead, follow-up phone calls will continue until the surge event has been properly addressed and the Moderate Surge has been concluded by the Critical Care Clinical Lead.
 CritiCall will document.

-Appendix C - Switchboard Information Sheet
+Appendix C: Switchboard Information Sheet